 Seoul is the center of South Korea, despite its location in the country's northwest corner.
 It is the hub of the nation's government, economy, education and culture, and it's where everyone wants to be.
 Seoul's growth has helped it become a major player in the world economy, but its rapid expansion has come with a price.
 Transportation, housing, utility and recreation resources have been severely strained.

-To ease the congestion, in 2012 the Korean government began relocating several government offices to Sejong City, 75 mi/120 km south of Seoul.
-By 2015, 36 government agencies will be relocated to Sejong City, while the President's office and defense ministry, as well as the center of tourism, business and finance, will remain in Seoul.
+To ease the congestion, the Korean government has relocated several government offices to Sejong City, 75 mi/120 km south of Seoul, while the President's office and defense ministry, as well as the center of tourism, business and finance, remain in Seoul.

 Travelers will find that Seoul has luxurious modern hotels, excellent public transportation and an array of colorful cultural experiences.
 The city is also an attractive and convenient stopover hub in the heart of east Asia—thanks to the futuristic Incheon International Airport—with convenient connections to Japan and China.

 Seoul is surrounded by mountains, which offered the city natural protection from invading armies.
 Namsan (South Mountain) is an easily recognizable landmark in the city's center.
 (As its name implies, it used to be south of the city, but Seoul has grown around it.)
 The east-west flowing Han River bisects the city.
 Though no longer much of an island, Yeouido (do

 means "island"), on the Han's southeastern bank, is home to major broadcasting companies and securities firms and is being established as the financial heart of Seoul, with hotels, parks and shops creating a mini-Manhattan and an ever-growing skyline.
 Existing attractions include the 63 Building—one of Korea's tallest—with its observatory, aquarium and restaurants.